gligorijevic/DeepAttentionModel/README.md

 ```

 ## Sample data
-Sample dataset provided with the implementation is amazon food reviews and it is processed from:
+Sample dataset provided with the implementation is [amazon fine food reviews dataset](https://www.kaggle.com/snap/amazon-fine-food-reviews) and it is processed from:

 J. McAuley and J. Leskovec.
 From amateurs to connoisseurs: modeling the evolution of user expertise through online reviews.
 WWW, 2013.